kikkia/yt-cipher/README.md

 Environment Variables:
 - `MAX_THREADS` - max # of workers that can handle requests.
 Default is 1 per thread on the machine or 1 if it can't determine that for some reason.
-- `API_TOKEN` - The required token to authenticate requests
+- `API_TOKEN` - A required password to access this service
 - `PORT` - Port to run the api on, default: `8001`
 - `HOST` - Sets the hostname for the deno server, default: `0.0.0.0`
 - `PREPROCESSED_CACHE_SIZE` - Max size of processed player script cache.
 Lower to consume less memory. default: `150`